grimme-lab/xtb_docs/source/crest.rst

 What is CREST ?
 ========================

-``CREST`` is a small utility/driver program for the ``xtb`` program.
+``CREST`` is an utility/driver program for the ``xtb`` program.
 Originally it was designed as conformer samling program, hence the abbreviation **C**\onformer--**R**\otamer **E**\nsemble **S**\ampling **T**\ool, but now offers also some utility functions for calculations with the GFN\ `n`--xTB methods.
 The key procedures implemented in ``CREST`` are two different conformational search workflows abbreviated as MF-MD-GC (V1) and MTD-GC (V2).
-The first of these procedures, MF-MD-GC, combines a mode following (MF), molecular dynamics sampling (MD), and genetic z-matrix crossing (GC) approach for the generation of conformer/rotamer ensembles (CREs).
+The older of these procedures, MF-MD-GC, combines a mode following (MF), molecular dynamics sampling (MD), and genetic z-matrix crossing (GC) approach for the generation of conformer/rotamer ensembles (CREs).
 The newer workflow, MTD-GC, makes use of extensive metadynamic sampling (MTD), with an additional GC step at the end.
-Of the two algorithms, MTD-GC showed significant improvements while being slighlty more expensive compared to MF-MD-GC.
+Of the two algorithms, MTD-GC showed significant improvements while being slighlty more expensive compared to MF-MD-GC for large cases.
-Other functionalities that are included in ``CREST`` are two parallel optimization (MDOPT) and screening (SCREEN) functions for GFN\ `n`--xTB, a z-matrix sorting function (ZSORT) and a function to sort (e.g. for NMR equivalencies) externally created CREs (CREGEN).
+Other functionalities that are included in ``CREST`` are parallel optimization (MDOPT) and screening (SCREEN) functions for GFN\ `n`--xTB, a Z-matrix sorting function (ZSORT) and a function to sort (e.g. for NMR equivalencies) externally created CREs (CREGEN).
 Following verison 2.7 of ``CREST``, the program also includes some automated procedures for the protonation, deprotonation and tautomerization of structures.